 Because some women continue to have normal menstrual cycles even with a diminished ovarian reserve, AMH testing is helpful in couples who have tried for longer than a year to get pregnant, who have up until now unexplained infertility, or whose blood tests show no major anomalies that would undermine fertility.

-Before the AMH test became widely available, women considering IVF had to undergo a full IVF cycle to assess how their bodies would respond to IVF drugs.
+Before AMH testing became widely available, women considering IVF had to undergo a full IVF cycle to assess how their bodies would respond to IVF drugs.
 AMH makes it possible to determine whether a woman needs additional drugs, the likelihood of IVF success, and whether any underlying issues are contributing to a woman's fertility problems.

 How is Anti-Müllerian Hormone (AMH) Testing Done?

-The AMH test is a blood test using blood drawn from a vein.
+The Anti-Mullerian Hormone test is a blood test using blood drawn from a vein.
 Though the procedure itself is simple, interpreting the results requires specific equipment.
 Thus you will have to specifically request the test from your doctor; it is not necessarily a part of routine fertility blood testing.
 You do not need to fast or take other special actions prior to the test, and the blood draw itself takes only a few minutes.
 You should have test results back in a week or so.

 To get the best overall picture of a woman's fertility, AMH testing works best when done in conjunction with an antral follicle count test.
 Your doctor may advise other tests as well, particularly if you have not undergone extensive hormonal tests.
 This means that you may need to undergo testing at a specific point in your cycle, even though the AMH test can be done at any time.
 For example, if your doctor also wishes to test you for progesterone levels, he or she will likely order testing in the second half of your cycle.